1. How is the Hall of Fame different from other industry awards?

 6. I’m not sure which category to nominate someone in?

 Each category has specific criteria.
-If you’re not sure which category best fits the nominee, click here for more detailed category descriptions.
+If you’re not sure which category best fits the nominee, check out the “Categories” page for in-depth descriptions.

 7. I don’t see Industry Veteran in the list of categories on the nomination form.
 How do I nominate someone?